icco/traveling/index.md

 ## TODO before leaving

- * Look into travelers insurance
- * travelers checks?
- * Fix that one night at London Hostel
  * Figure out Third Week
  * Map out Laundromats and Grocery Stores
  * Call Credit card companies and tell them I will be traveling abroad, for how long, and in what countries